Esmé Stewart, 1st Duke of Lennox, Favorite of King James VI of Scotland/King James I of England

 James VI, King of Scots, circa 1574; Credit – Wikipedia

 Whether the personal relationship between James VI and his male favorites was a sexual one is still debated by historians.
-Some historians think that James’ need for a close male favorite came from a lack of family while growing up in Scotland where he became King of Scots when he was one-year-old.
+Some historians think that James’ need for a close male favorite came from a lack of family while growing up in Scotland where he became King of Scots when he was only one year old.
 James did not know his parents Henry Stuart, Lord Darnley and Mary, Queen of Scots and he had no siblings.
 His maternal grandparents James V, King of Scots and Marie of Guise died before he was born.
 His paternal grandfather Matthew Lennox, 4th Earl of Lennox died while James was still a young boy and his paternal grandmother Lady Margaret Douglas lived in England until she died in 1578.

 Favors soon came Esmé’s way.
 In 1580, James VI forced Esmé’s uncle Robert Stewart to resign his Earldom of Lennox and Lordship of Darnley.
 Instead, Robert Stewart was given the titles Earl of March and Lord of Dunbar, and Esmé was created Earl of Lennox and Lord of Dunbar.
 In 1581, Esmé was appointed to the Privy Council of Scotland and created Duke of Lennox, Earl of Darnley, and Lord Aubigny, Dalkeith, Torboltoun, and Aberdour.
 James VI gave Esmé jewels that from the collection of his mother Mary, Queen of Scots.

 Esmé was a Roman Catholic and while Scotland once was Roman Catholic, the Church of Scotland was Presbyterian, a form of Calvinistic Protestantism.
 The Church of Scotland did not trust the Catholic Esmé and he had to convert to the Presbyterian religion so that he would not lose his power.
-However, the Church of Scotland remained suspicious of Esmé’s conversion and was further alarmed when James Douglas, 4th Earl of Morton, the last of the four Regents of Scotland during the minority of King James VI, was arrested and beheaded on charges of treason.
+However, the Church of Scotland remained suspicious of Esmé’s conversion.
+There was further alarmed when James Douglas, 4th Earl of Morton, the last of the four Regents of Scotland during the minority of King James VI, was arrested and beheaded on charges of treason.

 Ruthven Castle now called Huntingtower Castle; Credit – By Astrid Horn, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=14282500